Should Top Gun Maverick Win The Oscar for Best Picture?

 You can make an easy case ‘Top Gun Maverick’ should win over all of the nominees except one, because most of the nominees weren’t made to appeal to general audiences, and that should matter in the final vote.

-The script and dialogue writing of Top Gun Maverick will be its downfall for winning Best Picture, but it should be recognized for how good it a movie it is despite that, and how utterly thrilling a movie going experience it was to watch it in the theatre.
+The script and dialogue writing of Top Gun Maverick will be its downfall in winning Best Picture.
+Still, it should be recognized for how good a movie it is despite that and how utterly thrilling a movie-going experience it was to watch it in the theatre.

-In the end, the point is this; movies were made to be watched, heard, and experienced in movie theatres, and the Academy should start rewarding movies who excel at that, and not rewarding movies where you get the same experience watching on your phone or living room.
+In the end, the point is this: movies were made to be watched, heard, and experienced in movie theatres, and the Academy should start rewarding movies that excel at that, not movies where you get the same experience watching on your phone or living room.